 The “as a service” trend is changing the way products and service are consumed.
 Almost anything can be set up “as a service” giving organisations the ability to consume service without having to pay outright.
 The most appealing aspect of “as a service” is that companies can move significant capital expenditure into operational expenditure and thus makes doing business easier.

 For IT, you may have noticed a lot of managed service providers (MSPs or CSPs,) have popped up recently to service this trend.
-IT providers like managed services because it gives them a guaranteed income, whereas customers like managed services because they provide a predictable spend.
+IT providers like managed services because it gives them a guaranteed income, whereas customers like managed IT services because they provide a predictable spend.
 In this article, we will discuss realistic expectations customers should look out for when using the “as a service” business model for IT Services.

 What is Managed Services?